-As a leading international hotel investment and management group, with deluxe and first class hotels, resorts and residences in sought-after destinations around the globe, the Mandarin Oriental Hotel Group strives to become the world’s best luxury hotel group, not least by operating responsibly.
+As a leading international hotel investment and management group, with deluxe and first class hotels, resorts and residences in sought-after destinations around the globe, the Mandarin Oriental Hotel Group tries to become the world’s best luxury hotel group, not least by operating responsibly.

 This case study is based on the 2016 Sustainability Report by the Mandarin Oriental Hotel Group published on the Global Reporting Initiative Sustainability Disclosure Database that can be found at this link.
 Through all case studies we aim to demonstrate what CSR/ sustainability reporting done responsibly means.
 Essentially, it means: a) identifying a company’s most important impacts on the environment, economy and society, and b) measuring, managing and changing.

 As a global brand, operating 29 hotels and eight residences in 19 countries and territories across the globe, the Mandarin Oriental Hotel Group is committed to conducting its global business responsibly and ethically Tweet This!.
-In order to ensure ethical business conduct the Mandarin Oriental Hotel Group took action to:
+In order to promote ethical business conduct the Mandarin Oriental Hotel Group took action to: